 So bring your nickels!
 The kids had fun feeding the fish, and it is fun to watch the water churn when you throw the food in.

 We went on an overcast day, so it is hard to see the fish in the photos, but the different parts of the hatchery were well-stocked with fish of various sizes.
-It was neat to check them out and see them go crazy when we threw in some food.
+It was neat to check them out and see the fish go crazy when we threw in some food.

 Visit the Vermont Fish Hatcheries page at http://www.voga.org/vermont_fish_hatcheries.htm